Christian Community Development

 A neighborhood center for Christian community development in Pasadena,

-California; established by John Perkins in 1982.
-Harambee is Swahili
+California—established by John Perkins in 1982.
+Harambee is

-for "Let's get together and push!"
-(See above under "Christian Community
+Swahili for "Let's get together and push!"
+(See also "Christian Community

 InterVarsity Christian